WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I sort the history items?

-Yes, the history items can be sorted by clicking on the transations sort button:
+Yes, the history items can be sorted by clicking on the transactions sort button:

 ![Sort Date Column](/HistorySort.png "Sort History")